 PHA Plan Submission: In order to comply with the requirements of 24 CFR 903.7(g), PHAs are required to include a statement of capital improvements needed in the PHA Annual Plan.
-In the past, a PHA satisfied this requirement by including copies of its Capital Fund Annual Statement/Performance and Evaluation Report (HUD 50075.1) and the Capital Fund Program 5 year- Action Plan (HUD 50075.2) forms with the Annual PHA Plan.
+In the past, a PHA satisfied this requirement by including copies of its CFP Annual Statement/Performance and Evaluation Report (HUD 50075.1) and the CFP 5 year- Action Plan (HUD 50075.2) forms with the Annual PHA Plan.
+The CFP Annual Submission was decoupled from the PHA Plan submission by 24 CFR part 905 published on October 24, 2013 and effective November 25, 2013.
 Now that the Capital Fund submission is decoupled from the PHA Plan, PHAs are still required to incorporate some information on the capital improvement needs in the Annual PHA Plan.
-To satisfy that requirement, HUD is requiring the PHA to reference its latest HUD approved Capital Fund 5 Year Action Plan covering the current Fiscal Year in its PHA Plan, prior to submission of the PHA Annual Plan.
-PHAs can reference the form by including the following language in Section 8.0 of the PHA Plan Template: "See HUD Form 50075.2 approved by HUD on XX/XX/XXXXX."
+To satisfy that requirement, HUD is requiring the PHA to reference its latest HUD approved CFP 5 Year Action Plan covering the current Fiscal Year in its PHA Plan, prior to submission of the PHA Annual Plan.
+PHAs can reference the form by including the following language in Section 8.0 of the PHA Plan Template: "See HUD Form 50075.2 approved by HUD on XX/XX/XXXX."

-During the PHA Plan review, HUD field office staff will not be required to review the previously approved Capital Fund 5-Year Action Plan.
-HUD will consider the requirement to include a statement of capital improvements needed as satisfied by the reference to the previously approved Capital Fund 5-Year Action Plan.
+During the PHA Plan review, HUD field office staff will not be required to review the previously approved CFP 5-Year Action Plan.
+HUD will consider the requirement to include a statement of capital improvements needed as satisfied by the reference to the previously approved CFP 5-Year Action Plan.
 For the purpose of the annual hearing, PHAs should provide a copy of the form that they reference in the Annual Plan.